PayString/rfcs/src/spec/payid-easy-checkout.md

 to display a "Thank You" page, and replaces `{nextUrl}` with `https://merchant.com/thankyou`.

 #### Correlating a Payment to an Invoice
-Merchants and non-profits will often times need to correlate discrete layer 1 payments to invoice or transaction entities in the merchants' native systems.
-The merchant in this example may have an invoice tracking system, on which an invoice gets created for the goods that the payer is buying with a unique identifier of `1045464`.
-A common practice for correlating layer 1 payments to a specific transaction or invoice is to accept payments on a different layer 1 address for each invoice so that the merchant can listen for payments into that address and tie the payment to the invoice.
+Merchants and non-profits will often need to correlate discrete layer-1 payments to an invoice or transaction entity in the merchants' native systems.
+The merchant in this example may have an invoice tracking system, on which an invoice gets created for the goods that the payer is buying, for example an invoice with a unique identifier of `1045464`.
+A common practice for correlating layer 1 payments to a specific transaction or invoice is to accept payments on a different layer-1 address for each invoice so that the merchant can listen for payments into that address and correlate the payment to the invoice.
 However, because the PayID Easy Checkout URL only provides the receiver's PayID, there is currently no way to associate the address that is given to the payer to the invoice.